-There are a wide range of extra curricular activities on during term time at lunchtime and after school.
-These include: art, cookery, design technology, chamber choir, ICT, further maths, football, drama, badminton, hockey, music and dance.
-If we do not currently cater for your particular hobby or interest please let us know and we will see what we can do.
+There are a wide range of extra-curricular activities on during term time at lunchtime and after school.
+These include art, cookery, design technology, chamber choir, further maths, and dance to name a few.
+Clubs and activities will change termly to ensure that students are provided with an array of opportunities throughout the school year.
+If we do not currently cater for your particular hobby or interest, please let us know and we will try our best to accommodate your request.